2018 Best Accredited Online Psychology Degrees

 Doctoral candidates in a psychology program will complete core courses in topics such as history and systems of psychology, multicultural perspectives in human behavior, cultural diversity, ethical and professional issues, and psychopharmacology.
 Students are also be able to round out their coursework by choosing from a list of electives.
 Possible options include human sexuality, dream analysis, psychology of chronic illness, positive psychology, dual diagnosis, and psychology of stress and stress-related disorders.

-Accreditation can be thought of as a qualification that a school or degree program earns by meeting a set of criteria, similar to a psychology professional earning a license by meeting a set of criteria.
+Accreditation can be thought of as a qualification that a school or degree program earns by meeting a set of criteria.
 Accreditation is an important part of the US higher education system because it is one of the few mechanisms by which independent organizations can evaluate a program or a school and ensure that students who are attending the school are getting a quality education.

-The standards that schools must meet to earn accreditation depend on the board they are applying for accreditation through, such as a regional or specialized accreditation board, and the types of programs they offer.
+Each regional or specialized accreditation board has its own standards that schools or programs must meet in order to be granted accreditation.
 In general, a program must cover certain topics in their curriculum, provide students with appropriate resources through libraries and faculty, and possibly even provide certain nonacademic services.

 It is important for schools to maintain their accreditation and important for students to ensure that the schools to which they are applying are accredited, because only accredited schools can use federal money.
 This means that only accredited schools can provide students with federal student loans, work study, or federal grants, and the majority of postsecondary students utilize these resources.
 It's also important for students who plan to continue their education at the graduate level to attend an accredited school so that their credits will transfer.
 Students who plan to become a licensed psychologist will also need a degree from an accredited institution.

 The path to becoming a psychologist is a long one, requiring many years of education and several more years of internships and professional development.
 It also mandates earning and maintaining a valid license.
-The type of psychology a person practices may have some affect on the exact course a person takes to become a psychologist, as does the state where a person lives.
+The type of psychology a person practices and the state in which they wish to practice may have some effect on the exact course a person takes to become a psychologist.
 There are some general licensing requirements that apply to all or nearly all states, such as a doctoral degree, an internship, a number of years of professional experience, and a passing score on a state examination.
 Many states require students to take the Examination for Professional Practice in Psychology (EPPP), administered by the The Association of State and Provincial Psychology Boards, or a variation of this test.

 Licensed psychologists who specialize in a particular area of psychology, such as clinical neuropsychology, clinical psychology, cognitive and behavioral psychology, or counseling psychology, may also choose to earn professional certification.
 Certification is offered by several different professional agencies, such as the American Board of Professional Psychology, which issues credentials in many different areas.
 Although board certification is voluntary and not legally required for most specializations, many employers prefer hiring candidates with these credentials.
 Board-certified professionals are held accountable for their experience and knowledge, as candidates must fulfill extensive education, work experience, and continuing education requirements to earn these marks.
 Psychologists who have a specialized certificate will find it easier to market themselves to clients, and they will become part of ABPP's database of certified professionals.

 Before beginning a specific educational or career path, it is recommended that students investigate the requirements for psychology practice in their particular state.
 The Association of State and Provincial Psychology Boards provides helpful information about licensure and psychology education that an aspiring psychologist in the United States needs to know, as well as information for consumers who utilize the services of licensed psychologists.
-It is especially helpful for people who are still in school because there is information about which schools are accredited and the scores people earn on psychology licensing examinations, based on the school where they earned their doctoral degree.
+It is especially helpful for people who are still in school because there is information about which schools are accredited and the scores earned on licensing examinations by graduates of different doctoral degree programs.
 People who are already licensed will find resources to help them complete required continuing education hours.

 There’s a big difference between studying psychology and training to be a psychologist.
 Prospective online students should be aware of these differences and evaluate their own career aspirations before enrolling in a program.
 While those with an understanding of psychology can act as consultants in a variety of capacities, only those with the proper training and credentials can become licensed psychologists.